-U.N.
-Official: Sanctions are harming ordinary North Koreans, should be eased
+U.N. official: Sanctions are harming ordinary North Koreans, should be eased

 Quintana's briefing came at the end of a research trip to South Korea this week for a report that he will present to the U.N.
 Human Rights Council in October.
 He met with government officials and members of civil society and interviewed recent defectors from North Korea.

-The U.N. envoy also spoke with former South Korean business owners who ran projects at the Kaesong Industrial Complex, a jointly run industrial park in North Korea that closed in 2016.
+The U.N. envoy also spoke with former South Korean business owners who ran projects at the Kaesong Industrial Complex, a joint industrial park in North Korea that closed in 2016.

 The South Korean government has been eager to restart joint economic cooperation projects such as Kaesong with the North, but sanctions imposed by the U.N.
 Security Council have kept those plans on hold.